-I’m a partner at Olsen Daines in Portland, Oregon and an adjunct consumer law professor at Lewis & Clark Law School.
+I’m a partner at Olsen Daines and a consumer law adjunct professor at Lewis & Clark Law School.

 I chair my firm’s commercial litigation group.
 My boutique banking law practice focuses on: